 The first 3 verses at the beginning of Matthew 21 have fascinated me.
 Not necessarily from a deeply theological or philosophical perspective but from a very simple curiosity.

-To put this story into current cultural perspective, I imagine a scenario where a few strange men show up at my house go into my garage and proceed to drive away with my 2 vehicles.
+To put this story into current cultural perspective, I imagine a scenario where a few strange men show up at my house, go into my garage and proceed to drive away with my vehicle.
 When I approach them (probably very sternly) and ask what they are doing, they respond “the Lord hath need of them”.
-Upon hearing that response, I immediately let me guard down, hand over the keys and send them on their way (in my vehicles).
+Upon hearing that response, I immediately let my guard down, hand over the keys and send them on their way (in my vehicle).

-There is no way the owner of that donkey and colt could have acquiesced to this request if he/she was not operating in faith and love.
-There is no way that he/she would hand over such prized and precious possessions unless the Lord put it upon his/her heart.
-There is no way he/she obeys this command unless he/she is operating with a level of humility that only comes when the Holy Spirit is operating and leading.
+There is no way the owner of that donkey and colt could have acquiesced to this request if he was not operating in faith and love.
+There is no way that he would hand over such prized and precious possessions unless the Lord put it upon his heart.
+There is no way he obeys this command unless he is operating with a level of humility that only comes when the Holy Spirit is operating and leading.

-For many of us, a much smaller sacrifice would be too difficult; yet, for this owner, a few simple words was all it took for he/she to fully let go and allow the Lord to make use of the precious resource.
+For many of us, a much smaller sacrifice would be too difficult; yet, for this owner, a few simple words was all it took for him to fully let go and allow the Lord to make use of his precious resources.

 This story took place over 2 thousand years ago but even today it resonates so powerfully for this generation.